sfmoma/getty-getter/README.md

 ### Installation

+`pip install getty-getter`

 Getty Scraper was built on Django 1.8 and Python 2.7.
-Simply download this repo into its own app in your django project and import the methods into any view or app.